 If you’re involuntarily “stubborn” and unwilling to do things when prompted (but you can still engage your voicebox), PDA might explain what’s going on.

-Dictionary language might be ‘good enough’ to help many people feel heard, seen, and less alone, but more than 10% of the population doesn’t have that beneficial experience.
-For this set of people, the game of guessing at others’ feelings is a lot less rewarding and more stressful.
+In summary: Dictionary language might be ‘good enough’ to help many people feel heard, seen, and less alone, but more than 10% of the population doesn’t have that beneficial experience.
+So the game of guessing at others’ feelings is a lot less rewarding and more stressful.

 10% of the population CAN’T talk about feelings, and couples counseling doesn’t change that.